French Contractions: A Comprehensive Guide on How and When to Use Them

-As opposed to English, where you can choose to write “I will” or “I’ll,” for example, in French contractions are required.
+In English we can choose to use “I will” or “I’ll,” but in French contractions are required.

 Luckily, the rules are pretty simple to learn.
-Plus, contractions are a part of everyday speech, so you’ll see and hear them often.
+And contractions are a part of everyday speech, so you’ll see and hear them often.

-Below we’ll go over the instances in which you must contract in French, when not to contract, plus additional resources for contraction practice.
+In this post, we’ll go over all the instances in which you must contract in French and when not to contract, with plenty of examples to guide you.

-In French there are some words like aujourd’hui (today), which were initially contractions.
-Aujourd’hui (today) is a contraction that dates back to the 12th century, made of:
+In French, there are some words that were initially contractions.
+For example, aujourd’hui (today) is a contraction that dates back to the 12th century, made of:

 au (on) + jour (day) + de (of) + hui (Latin for “today”)

-D’abord (first of all, in the first place), d’accord (okay) and d’ailleurs (moreover, besides) are other examples of contractions cum words.
+D’abord (first of all, in the first place), d’accord (okay) and d’ailleurs (moreover, besides) are other examples of fixed contractions.

 Besides the above-mentioned, there are quite a few contractions of a different sort in French.
-Let’s take a look at them according to two different categories.
-Ready?
-Allons-y (Let’s go!)
+Let’s take a look at them according to six different categories.

 Singular definite article: le, la

-L’ (the) is the contracted version of the definite article and it’s used when the noun, either masculine or feminine, begins with a vowel or an h muet (silent h):
+L’ (the) is the contracted version of the definite articles le (the, for masculine nouns) and la (the, for feminine nouns).
+It’s used when the noun begins with a vowel or an h muet (silent h):

 Le (the) + animal (animal) must contract to l’animal (the animal).